Can you believe I’ve written 100 posts since I started this blog over a year ago?

 And he was SHOCKED.

-Seriously, totally worth it, presenting my pregnancy to him like that.
+Seriously, totally worth it, presenting my pregnancy to him like that and seeing genuine surprise.

-And it was SO MUCH FUN telling him that I changed my mind about waiting until I went home for my Michigan vacation to tell everyone else.
+It was SO MUCH FUN telling him I was pregnant that I changed my mind about waiting to tell everyone else until I went home to Michigan a few weeks later.

-I decided that we needed to call everyone IMMEDIATELY and tell them.
+We decided that we needed to call everyone and tell them immediately.

 Then we worked our way down the line of other family members.